skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/character-appendix.md

 **Jules:** Acacius’ classmate.
 A blind girl dressed in red, with an excellent sense of style and a great interest in matters of the law.

-**Linden:** A red-haired young man talented with aura and the sword.
-Somehow related to Acacius.
+**Linden:** Acacius' older half-brother.
+A red-haired young man talented with aura and the sword.
+He ran away from the Duval family and found protection with the Morgans.
+Close with Xander and Cynara, but hates Acacius for the death of their older brother.

 **Luka Reviance:** Acacius’ classmate and enemy, whom the original Acacius insisted must be killed.
 Has black hair, slitted red eyes, and long gold earrings.
 He seems to have some unimaginable secrets hidden in his past.
 He intends to kill Acacius in two years.